nushell/nushell.github.io/book/nushell_map_imperative.md

 # Nu map from imperative languages

-The idea behind this table is to help you understand how Nu built-ins and plug-ins relate to imperative languages.
+The idea behind this table is to help you understand how Nu built-ins and plugins relate to imperative languages.
 We've tried to produce a map of all the Nu commands and what their equivalents are in other languages.
 Contributions are welcome.

 Note: this table assumes Nu 0.43 or later.